David C. Pack Declares Himself an Apostle

 April 4, 2005

-Update: The audio of this sermon has since been removed from David Pack's website.
+Update: The audio portion of this sermon was later removed from David Pack's website.

 Profile on a Sociopath (A number of religious cult leaders may exhibit many of these behavioral characteristics)

-David C. Pack is a Madman (includes links at end to many letters/testimonies on our site about RCG)
+David C. Pack is a Madman (includes links at end to many letters/testimonies on our site about Pack and RCG)

 For they prophesy falsely unto you in my name:

 I have not sent them, saith the LORD. ~ Jeremiah 29:9